How Long Does a Federal Background Check Take? View the Full Timeline

 Want to skip the wait?
 It’s easier than you think.

-In fact, there are two simple ways to learn how to get a federal background check on yourself so that you can reduce the wait time.
+In fact, there are two simple ways to learn how to get a federal background screening on yourself so that you can reduce the wait time.

-1. Use an online background check agency that offers a free criminal background check, or a 7 day free trial background check membership.
+1. Use an online background check agency that offers a free criminal background screening, or a 7-day free trial background screening membership.

 2. Navigate to the FBI’s Identity History Summary page and formally request your RAP sheet after submitting your fingerprints, the request form and the processing fee.